Cerynitius/Cerynitius/README.md

 ## About Me

-- 💻 I primarily work with Python and practical software projects
+- 💻 I primarily work with Python and experimental software projects
-- 🤖 Interested in LLMs, agent systems, and AI-oriented experimentation
+- 🤖 Interested in LLMs, VLMs, agent systems, and AI-oriented experimentation
 - 🌱 Continuously learning by building, testing, and refining projects
 - 🚀 Exploring how intelligent systems can be applied in real workflows